jonas-frei/AMRS-exercises/README.md

 8. If you are working on the beaglebone blue or CB20, deploy your project to the target.
 As a guideline look at the chapter [Deploying](https://wiki.eeros.org/getting_started/deploy) on the EEROS wiki

 9. If you are working on the beaglebone blue or CB20, SSH into the target and run the application.
-Otherwhise directly run the application on the host.
+Otherwhise directly run the application on the host

 10. Start working on your own project by modifying the code, creating new blocks and sequences, ...